saltedfishwithketchupandicemilolargefyp/nyp-cnc-chatbot/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variable to your .env file

 `OPENAI_API_KEY`

-To run the model evaluation, you will additionally need this environment variables
+To run the model evaluation, you will additionally need this environment variable

 `LANGCHAIN_API_KEY`